tsherif/mercator-gl/README.md

         let pitch = map.getPitch();
         let bearing = map.getBearing();

-        mapboxViewProjectionMatrix(
-            viewProjectionMatrix,
-            center,
-            zoom,
-            pitch,
-            bearing,
-            canvas.width,
-            canvas.height
-        );

-        // Update the values of PicoMercator uniforms in the map.
+        // Update the values of MercatorGL uniforms in the map (including projection matrix provided by Mapbox).
-        // The application can use these to update program uniforms. updateMercatorUniforms(uniforms, center, zoom, viewProjectionMatrix);
+        // The application must use the map to update program uniforms used by MercatorGL. updateMercatorUniforms(uniforms, center, zoom, map.transform.projMatrix);

         // Draw to canvas
     });